New Insights on Target Speaker Extraction: Experimental Design

 \subsection{Model Configurations}

-As mentioned in Section~\ref{sec: problem_formulation}, we adopted an encoder-decoder structure for processing the input mixture signal for the different \ac{SS} and \ac{SE} systems.
-In particular, we followed state-of-the-art time-domain methods, e.g., TasNet \cite{Luo2018, Luo2019}, which utilize learnable kernels for the encoder and decoder instead of the traditional pre-defined Fourier bases.
+As mentioned in Section~\ref{sec: problem_formulation}, we adopted an encoder-masker-decoder structure for processing the input mixture signal for the different \ac{SS} and \ac{SE} systems.
+In particular, we followed a { TasNet-like structure \cite{Luo2018, Luo2019}} for the encoder and decoder, which utilizes learnable kernels instead of the traditional pre-defined Fourier bases.
 Both audio encoders $\mathcal{E}$ and $\mathcal{E}_a$, shown in Figure~\ref{fig: pipelines}, consisted of a 1-D convolutional layer followed by a \ac{ReLU} non-linearity.
-We set the parameters of this layer as follows: number of kernels $N=256$, kernel size $L=32$, and hop size $R=16$.
-The decoder $\mathcal{D}$ was a 1-D transposed convolutional layer, having the same kernel and hop sizes as the encoder.
-For the \SEV{} system, the output of the visual encoder $\mathcal{E}_v$ had a dimensionality $N_v=256$, similar to \cite{wu2019time}.
-However, unlike \cite{wu2019time}, we did not pre-train $\mathcal{E}_v$ on a visual speech recognition task, such that a fair comparison with the other systems is established.
+We set the parameters of this layer as follows: number of kernels $N=256$, kernel size $L=32~(2~\text{ms})$, and hop size $R=16~(1~\text{ms})$.
+The decoder $\mathcal{D}$ was a 1-D transposed convolutional layer, having the same kernel and hop sizes as the encoder. {For the \SEV{} system, the visual encoder $\mathcal{E}_v$ was pre-trained\footnote{The weights of the visual encoder is obtained from: \url{https://github.com/smeetrs/deep_avsr}} on a speech recognition task, and we kept its parameters fixed during training, similar to \cite{wu2019time}.
+The visual encoder is then followed by a linear layer to reduce the output dimensionality to $N_v=256$.}